hirdyanshKanethia/youtuBro/README.md

 The application is built on a decoupled architecture with a static frontend and a stateless backend API.
 1. The **React frontend** handles all user interface elements and client-side state management.
-2. The **Node.js/Express backend** serves as the core logic engine.
-It authenticates users, securely stores tokens, and interfaces with all external APIs.
+2. The **Node.js/Express backend** serves as the **MCP (Model Context Protocol) server**.
+Its primary role is to manage conversational context, process user prompts through AI models, and translate these into executable commands.
+While not all formal aspects of an ideal MCP implementation are present, the core principles of context management and AI orchestration are central to its operation.
 3. An **AI-driven command pipeline** classifies the user's intent, extracts relevant parameters, and synthesizes the necessary actions or search queries.
 4.  **Redis** is used as a caching layer to reduce latency and minimize YouTube API quota usage for frequently accessed data like playlists.